dalgard/meteor-viewmodel/README.md

 ## History

+- 0.9.4  –  Added `key` to binding context and improved `hovered` built-in binding.
 - 0.9.3  –  Bug fixes: Corner case with rebinding on dynamic attribute change; don't put viewmodel on built-in templates.
 - 0.9.2  –  API change: `classes` binding is renamed to `class` and changed to take (optionally indicated) keyword arguments as class names and their values as the class' presence.
 Creating a viewmodel adds existing Blaze template helpers as properties.
 - 0.9.1  –  API change: `uniqueId` renamed to `uid`, `bindings` renamed to `nexuses`.
 Global list of binding nexuses can be inspected through `ViewModel.nexuses([name])`.
 Fixed bug: Using a predicate with traversal methods was temporarily broken.
 Updated Jade example to `dalgard:jade` 0.5.0.